Social-Impact-Network/docs/source/platform.rst

 * Receiving interest and payouts by project beneficiaries (in DAI).
 * Enforcement of interest calculation and payout processing (in DAI)

-For the representation of the impact values, the SI Platform accesses `SI Node of the Social Impact Network <https://github.com/Social-Impact-Network/Frontend>`_.
+For representation of impact values, SI Platform accesses `SI Node of Social Impact Network <./transparent-impact-measurement.html#list-of-active-si-nodes>`_.

 Set up SI platform locally